Joey Jordison: Illness and death

 In a 2016 Metal Hammer interview, Jordison talked about suffering from acute transverse myelitis.
 Its symptoms started in 2010 while touring with Murderdolls, but the disease was diagnosed long after.
 This progressed to the loss of the use of his left leg.
 The neurological disease had cost him the use of his legs and caused him to be unable to play the drums before rehabilitation.
 He recovered with the aid of medical help and physical therapy, with his trainer Caleb.

 Jordison died in his sleep on July 26, 2021, at the age of 46.
+A cause of death was not announced.

 Awards and recognition

 In August 2010, Jordison was voted the best drummer of the previous 25 years by readers of Rhythm magazine, ahead of drummers such as Mike Portnoy, Neil Peart, and Phil Collins.
 When asked to comment he stated "I'm at a loss for words.
 This is beyond unbelievable.
 Something like this reminds me every day why I continue to do this."

-As voted on by 6,500 drummers worldwide, Jordison won the Drummies Award for Best Metal drummer in 2010.

 In September 2013, Jordison was named the world's greatest metal drummer by readers of Loudwire.

 In 2016, Jordison was honored with The Golden God Award at the Metal Hammer Golden Gods Awards.

 Following Jordison’s death in 2021, tributes were shared by several musicians including Mike Portnoy, Alex Skolnick of Testament, Fred Durst of Limp Bizkit, Dave Lombardo, Lars Ulrich, Ben Thatcher of Royal Blood, and multiple others.

 In 2022, Slipknot dedicated their seventh studio album The End, So Far in memory of Jordison.